ArminJo/NeoPatterns/README.md

-# NeoPatterns
+# NeoPatterns and Snake game for NeoPixel matrix
 This is an extended version version of the NeoPattern example by Adafruit https://learn.adafruit.com/multi-tasking-the-arduino-part-3?view=all.
-Extension are made to include more patterns, combined patterns and 8x8 NeoPixel matrix.
+Extension are made to include more patterns, combined patterns and nxn NeoPixel matrix.
+*With the SnakeAutorun example you can prove your skill to write an AI to solve the Snake game.
+Just put your code in the computeSnakeDirection() function.*
 # Installation
 First you need to install "Adafruit NeoPixel" library with *Sketch -> Include Library -> Manage Librarys...*.
-Use "neo" as filter string.
+Use "neoPixel" as filter string.
-Then download NeoPatterns.zip file, and add it with *Sketch -> add .ZIP Library...*.
-If you use the GitHub *clone or download -> Download ZIP* button, then you must open zip file and rename the folder you see from *NeoPatterns-master* to *NeoPatterns* before adding it to Arduino.
+Then download NeoPatterns.zip file or use the GitHub *clone or download -> Download ZIP* button, and add the .zip file with *Sketch -> Include Library -> add .ZIP Library...*.
 # PATTERNS
 ## Patterns from [Adafruit](https://www.adafruit.com/)
 **RAINBOW_CYCLE**, **THEATER_CHASE**, **COLOR_WIPE**, **SCANNER**, **FADE**